Print Page Send to a Friend

 • Approved full-time and part-time undergraduate courses in both private and publicly funded third-level colleges in the State

-• Approved full-time and part-time undergraduate courses in both private and publicly funded third-level colleges in any EU member state.
+• Approved full-time and part-time undergraduate courses in both private and publicly funded third-level colleges in any EU member state or in the UK.
 This includes courses in medicine, veterinary medicine, dentistry and teacher training.

-• Full-time and part-time undergraduate courses operated by colleges in any EU member state providing distance education in the State.
+• Full-time and part-time undergraduate courses operated by colleges in any EU member state and in the UK providing distance education in the State.

 Conditions for granting tax relief for undergraduate courses

-• Courses must be for at least two years' duration
+• Courses must be for at least 2 years' duration

 • Colleges and courses within the State must be approved by the Department of Education and Skills